 As our High Priest, Christ sacrificed himself to atone for the sins of his people.
 He was "the lamb of God" and "our Passover", who came as the fulfilment of the atonement sacrifices commanded in O.T.
-(Is.
-53:6; Jn.
-1:29; 1 Cor.
-5:7, cf. Mk.
-10:45; Rom.
-3:24-25; Col. 2:17; 2 Cor.
-5:21; Gal.
-3:13; 1 Jn.
-1:7).
-From the book of Hebrews we learn that the O.T. sacrifices in themselves had no effect.
-They served the people as a reminder of their sins, and in this way they pointed them to their need for Christ (Heb.
-10:1-4).
+(Isa 53:6; John 1:29; 1 Cor 5:7; cf. Mark 10:45; Rom 3:24-25; Col 2:17; 2 Cor 5:21; Gal 3:13; 1 John 1:7).
+From the book of Hebrews, we learn that the O.T. sacrifices in themselves had no effect.
+They served the people as a reminder of their sins, and in this way, they pointed them to their need for Christ (Heb 10:1-4).

 The teaching that Christ died on behalf of his people is known as the doctrine of vicarious atonement.
 It is one of the most central beliefs of the Christian faith.
-Christ came as our vicar, our substitute, to die the death that we deserved to die (Is.
-53:6; 2 Cor.
-5:21; Gal 3:13; Heb.
-9:28; 1 Pet.
-2:24).
-He paid the penalty for our sin, and removed God's curse from us (Rom.
-4:25; 1 Pet.
-3:18; 1 Jn.
-2:2).
+Christ came as our vicar, our substitute, to die the death that we deserved to die (Isa 53:6; 2 Cor 5:21; Gal 3:13; Heb 9:28; 1 Pet 2:24).
+He paid the penalty for our sin, and removed God's curse from us (Rom 4:25; 1 Pet 3:18; 1 John 2:2).

-Compared the Old Testament sacrifices with that of Christ.
+1. Compared the Old Testament sacrifices with that of Christ.

 Unit two gives special attention to Christ.
-We just saw that in the New Testament God works through him.
+We just saw that in the New Testament, God works through him.
 It is important that you study him independently.
-You will observe that in the New Testament the nature and work of Christ is revealed in his titles and names.
+You will observe that in the New Testament, the nature and work of Christ is revealed in his titles and names.
 An understanding of these names gives you a deeper understanding of what he came to do.
 These titles and names connect Christ with the Old Testament and the whole progressive redemptive plan of God in the history of man.
 They also show you that Christ has authority and the empowerment to do what he came to do.
 Christ divine and human natures come up clear in these names and titles.

 In this unit we looked at what can be called titles or names of Christ.
 Each one has some particular facts about Christ.
-The Most prominent ones that can be seen in each name include Old Testament background or connection, how that applies to Christ and his work under that title.
-We shall follow this pattern to summarize this unit.
+The Most prominent ones that can be seen in each name include Old Testament background

-OLD TESTAMENT HOW IT APPLIES TO CHRIST Messiah: Kings & priest were anointed with oil Work of Christ under the office of spiritual leader of Israel to deliver them from Son of David: Promised made to King David.
-Born from the lineage of David. demonic forces.
-Head of the Church Servant of God: The righteous Israel, a special instrument of God, and who suffers for the work of God had special function to play and as a His ministry and death on the cross.
-Son of Man: Used in Ezekiel and Daniel as one belonging to the prophet's live.
-Came about humanity and addressed human problems.
-Lord: Name used for Yahweh He was God and had same authority like God.
-Forgave Sins
+OLD HOW IT

+TESTAMENT APPLIES TO

+CHRIST

+Messiah: Christ was anointed at Work of Christ under the

+Kings & priest his baptism with the office of spiritual leader of

+were Holy Spirit.
+Israel to deliver them from

+anointed with oil demonic forces.

+Son of David: Born from the Head of the Church

+Promised made to lineage of David.

+David.

+Servant of God: Christ was righteous, His ministry and death on

+The righteous Israel, had special function to the cross.

+a special instrument play and as a

+of God, and who suffering servant.

+suffers for the work

+of God

+Son of Man: Son of a woman and Came about humanity and

+Used in Ezekiel and had human addressed human

+Daniel as one experience, was also problems.

+belonging to the called prophet

+prophet's live.

+Lord: He was God and had Forgave Sins

+Name used 1 same authority like

+God.